sitespeedio/sitespeed.io/docs/documentation/browsertime/configuration/config.md

   --chrome.blockDomainsExcept, --blockDomainsExcept          Block all domains except this domain.
 Use it multiple time to keep multiple domains.
 You can also wildcard domains like *.sitespeed.io.
 Use this when you wanna block out all third parties.

 firefox
   --firefox.binaryPath                   Path to custom Firefox binary (e.g. Firefox Nightly).
 On OS X, the path should be to the binary inside the app bundle, e.g. /Applications/Firefox.app/Contents/MacOS/firefox-bin
   --firefox.nightly                      Use Firefox Nightly.
-Works on OS X. For Linux you need to set the binary path.  [boolean] --firefox.beta                   Use Firefox Beta.
-Works on OS X. For Linux you need to set the binary path.  [boolean] --firefox.developer              Use Firefox Developer.
 Works on OS X. For Linux you need to set the binary path.  [boolean]
+  --firefox.beta                         Use Firefox Beta.
+Works on OS X. For Linux you need to set the binary path.  [boolean]
+  --firefox.developer                    Use Firefox Developer.
+Works on OS X. For Linux you need to set the binary path.  [boolean]
   --firefox.preference                   Extra command line arguments to pass Firefox preferences by the format key:value To add multiple preferences, repeat --firefox.preference once per argument.
   --firefox.includeResponseBodies        Include response bodies in HAR  [choices: "none", "all", "html"] [default: "none"] --firefox.acceptInsecureCerts          Accept insecure certs  [boolean] --firefox.windowRecorder               Use the internal compositor-based Firefox window recorder to emit PNG files for each frame that is a meaningful change.
 The PNG output will further be merged into a variable frame rate video for analysis.
 Use this instead of ffmpeg to record a video (you still need the --video flag).  [boolean] [default: false]
-  --firefox.collectMozLog          Collect the MOZ HTTP log  [boolean]
+  --firefox.collectMozLog                Collect the MOZ HTTP log  [boolean] --firefox.disableBrowsertimeExtension  Disable installing the browsertime extension.  [boolean]

 selenium
   --selenium.url  URL to a running Selenium server (e.g. to run a browser on another machine).